Unify Local and Global Information for Top-$N$ Recommendation: Introduction

 \section{Introduction}

-With the rapid development of Internet technology, the amount of online information has increased sharply, about 88,555 GB of Internet traffic per second\footnote{https://hostingfacts.com/internet-facts-stats/}.
-The massive data would confuse the users to identify useful information and make the right choice.
-This is the so-called problem of information overload.
-To tackle this challenge, recommendation systems have become a vital and indispensable tool to solve this problem.
+With the rapid development of Internet technology, the amount of online data has increased sharply.
+The massive information would overwhelm users so that it is time-consuming for them to filter out their favorite information among a large number of choices.
+To alleviate this effect, recommendation systems have become a vital and indispensable tool to assist users in making decisions.

-\fakeparagraph{ Prior Works and Limitations} The recommendation system attracts intensive research interest and derives broad applications \cite{ricci2015recommender, desrosiers2011comprehensive, song2012survey, adomavicius2005toward, okura2017embedding}.
-Conventional collaborative filtering (CF) methods \cite{linden2003amazon, adomavicius2005toward, schafer2007collaborative, ekstrand2011collaborative, bobadilla2013recommender}, as one classical algorithm, aim to provide personalized recommendation for users based on the user-item historical interaction data.
-However, CF-based methods usually suffer from the sparsity and the cold-start problem \cite{sun2019research} due to the fact that most active users just have interacted with a small number of items.
-To solve these problems, the latest studies \cite{guo2019exploiting, sun2019research, vasile2016meta, shen2019deep} try to combine different types of side information in the recommendation process, such as social networks, item descriptions, and knowledge graphs.
+\fakeparagraph{Prior Works and Limitations} The recommendation system attracts intensive research interest and derives broad applications \cite{sarwar2001item}.
+Conventional collaborative filtering (CF) methods \cite{he2017neural, weimer2008adaptive, zhang2016discrete}, which provide recommendation based on the user-item interaction data, have made a significant success.
+However, CF-based methods usually suffer from the data sparsity and cold-start issues \cite{wang2018tem} due to the fact that even the most active users just have interacted with a small percentage of items in the recommendation environment.
+Meanwhile, most of them are unable to thoroughly encode the collaborative signals in interaction data, because they can only capture one-side influence from users or items and model the shallow correlations between users and items.
+To solve these issues, many methods try to exploit different types of side information (\eg item description \cite{chen2012svdfeature}, user profile \cite{guo2019exploiting} and social network \cite{jamali2010matrix}).
+For instance, a number of trust-aware recommendation methods \cite{ma2011recommender, guo2012simple} are proposed based on the assumption that users may share similar preferences with their trusted users.

-To integrate such side information, the basic idea is to treat them as auxiliary information corresponding to users/items and characterize both users and items by latent features.
-Thus, a supervised model takes user-feature and item-feature vectors as input to predict the recommendation results.
-Many effective approaches fall into this idea, such as factorization machine (FM) \cite{rendle2011fast}, singular value decomposition (SVD) \cite{koren2008factorization}, collective matrix factorization (CMF) \cite{singh2008relational} and neural factorization machine (NFM) \cite{he2017neural}, etc.